• Skip to primary navigation

 Instructions

-• Add 1 cup of uncooked (rinsed and drained or pre-washed) quinoa, ½ tsp Italian seasonings, 1 cup of water, 1 garlic clove, and ½ tsp of salt to a high powered blender.
+• Add 1 cup of uncooked quinoa, ½ tsp Italian seasonings, 1 cup of water, 1 garlic clove, and ½ tsp of salt to a blender cup.
 Blend the mixture until the batter is smooth.

 • Bake the flatbread for 15 minutes and then remove the tray from the oven.
-Let it sit for 1-2 minutes or until you can touch the flatbread with your hand.
+Use a large spatula to slide underneath it and carefully flip it.

-• Bake the flatbread pizza for 5 minutes and then remove it from the oven again.
-Top the vegan pizza with a thin layer of tomato sauce, mushrooms, halved artichoke hearts, and vegan cheese.
-Bake the pizza for 10 more minutes.
+• Bake the flatbread for 5 minutes and then remove it from the oven again.
+Add tomato sauce, vegan cheese, and your favorite toppings.
+Bake the pizza for 10 more minutes or until the edges are lightly brown and crispy.

 • Remove the pizza from the oven and let it cool for 1-2 minutes.
-Use a large pizza cutter to slice the pizza into 6-8 slices and then top it with baby arugula and vegan garlic aioli.
+Use a large pizza cutter to slice it into 6-8 slices.

 Notes

-• Store the leftover pizza in an airtight container in the fridge for 3-4 days.
+• Store the leftovers in an airtight container in the fridge for 2-3 days.

 Nutrition